 \(8 - 0 = 8\)

-Encourage students to propose a conjecture about the role of the number 0 in a subtraction, and then ask them questions such as:
+Encourage students to propose a conjecture about what happens when we subtract zero from a number, and then ask them questions such as:

 • Could you apply your conjecture to other numbers?
 Give it a try.